-- Parents as Teachers will inform families about Heart Choices and the services they provide, giving families contact information for Heart Choices or referrals as needed. - Heart Choices will inform families of Parents as Teachers services, providing them Parents as Teachers brochures or making referrals for service to Parents as Teachers. - Both agencies will ensure appropriate consent is received by the family prior to sharing family-specific information.
+Parents as Teachers will inform families about the Mitchell County Health Department and the services they provide, giving families contact information for the Mitchell County Health Department or referrals as needed.
+The Mitchell County Health Department will inform families of Parents as Teachers services, providing them Parents as Teachers brochures or making referrals for service to Parents as Teachers.

+Both agencies will ensure appropriate consent is received by the family prior to sharing family-specific information.